 Sikkim – First Organic State in World

-The World Future Council (WFC), which co-organised the function for the award, (also dubbed as the ‘Oscar for best policies’) stated that over 66 thousand farming families in the state have been benefitted from the new practices.
+The World Future Council (WFC), which co-organised the function for the award, (also dubbed as the ‘Oscar for best policies’) stated that over 66 thousand farming families in the state had benefitted from the new practices.

-The tourism sector of the state, besides the farming one, has also profited largely as the state transited to become a completely organic state.
+The tourism sector of the state, besides the farming one, has also mainly profited as the state transformed to become a completely organic state.
 It is evident from the fact that between the years 2014 and 2017, the number of tourists grew by more than 50%.